Eyevinn/whip-mpegts/README.md

 # MPEG-TS client for the WebRTC-HTTP ingestion protocol

 MPEG-TS ingestion client for WHIP (https://github.com/Eyevinn/whip).
-Ingests an MPEG-TS unicast or multicast stream and sends it to a WHIP endpoint.
+Ingests an MPEG-TS unicast or multicast or [SRT](https://srtalliance.org/) stream and sends it to a WHIP endpoint.

 ## Getting started